andrykonchin/andrykonchin.github.io/_posts/2019-12-18-hidden-sql-queries-in-rails-en.markdown

 SELECT * FROM accounts;               -- or any other SQL query
 ```

-Debug output in PostgreSQL is a big topic on its own and deserves a
+The realm of debug output in PostgreSQL is an expansive subject that
-separate post.
-Just mention a few links:
+merits an entire post dedicated to its intricacies.
+Nonetheless, here
+are a few notable links worth mentioning for deeper insights:

 - <https://www.postgresql.org/docs/12/runtime-config-client.html#GUC-CLIENT-MIN-MESSAGES>
 - <https://www.postgresql.org/docs/12/runtime-config-logging.html#RUNTIME-CONFIG-SEVERITY-LEVELS>